johnsonsu/react-native-sound-player/README.md

 ### `setSpeaker(on: boolean)`

-Only available on iOS.
 Overwrite default audio output to speaker, which forces `playUrl()` function to play from speaker.

 ### `setMixAudio(on: boolean)`